 A warm welcome to everyone present.
 Today I would like to present a speech on deforestation, a trend currently in practice which is proving to be more hazardous with each passing day.
 We as a generation are witnessing the effects of climate change and one of the major causes responsible for it is deforestation.

 Now, as we have learnt about some of the main causes of deforestation, let us understand how losing forest cover adversely affects us in this deforestation presentation speech.
-Carbon dioxide, used up by plants during the process of photosynthesis, is among the natural captors of the sun’s rays radiating back from the earth’s surface, to keep the earth’s temperature sustainable, a phenomenon termed the greenhouse effect.
-However, with the loss of forest cover, there is an excessive amount of CO2 on the surface of the earth.
+Carbon dioxide, used up by plants during photosynthesis, is among the natural captors of the sun’s rays radiating back from the earth’s surface to keep the earth’s temperature sustainable, a phenomenon termed the greenhouse effect.
+However, with the loss of forest cover, there is an excessive amount of carbon dioxide on the surface of the earth.
 This results in a higher percentage of the sun’s rays being trapped which raises the temperature on earth significantly thus, contributing to global warming.
-Recent studies have shown that deforestation in tropical areas contributes about 12 percent of the total anthropogenic CO2 emissions.
+Recent studies have shown that deforestation in tropical areas contributes about 12 percent of the total anthropogenic carbon dioxide emissions.

-In recent decades, the tropical rainforests regarded as the ecosystem with the highest diversity, have been majorly subjected to deforestation.
-Significant areas of these forests have been lost owing to a number of factors which have reduced the ecosystem diversity.
-As per estimates, deforestation results in the loss of about 137 plant and animal species on a daily basis, amounting to the loss of 50,000 species in a year.
+In recent decades, the tropical rainforests regarded as the ecosystem with the highest diversity have been majorly subjected to deforestation.
+Significant areas of these forests have been lost owing to a number of factors that have reduced the ecosystem diversity.
+As per estimates, deforestation results in the loss of about 137 plant and animal species on a daily basis, amounting to the loss of 50,000 species in a year and the numbers are only rising.
 Public health has also witnessed a high level of deterioration as a result of deforestation.
 Experts have said that deforestation is also associated with the rapidly increasing number of disease outbreaks across the world.

 It is important that we are aware of deforestation and the major threats it poses to the environment and humanity.
 Efforts are already being made to replant trees in several places to restore the ecological balance.
 We should also make conscious efforts to contribute towards the aversion of deforestation practice in our best possible capacity.